Sexual Harassment Myths and Facts

 Reality: Often, the harasser is in a position to punish the recipient by withholding a promotion, giving a bad evaluation, or giving a low grade.
-In this society, men are known to rationalize their actions by saying that a women's "no" is really a "yes."
-And often the harassment continues even after the victim despite the victims attempt to say "No" or stop the behavior.
+In this society, men are known to rationalize their actions by saying a woman's "no" is really a "yes."
+Often, the harassment continues despite the victim's attempt to say "No" or stop the behavior.

 Myth: Most charges of sexual harassment are false.

 Reality: People have nothing to gain from making false accusations and filing false charges.
-It is very difficult to file sexual harassment charges, and "the system" can be very hostile to accusers.
 Confronting the issue can be both physically and financially draining.
-Usually, victims are traumatized further by the entire process.
-Often, the experience retaliation and backlash in the aftermath.

 Myth: If you ignore sexually harassing behavior, it will eventually stop.